 If you created website content in the early days of the Web, you had a pretty good idea of how that content was going to be presented.
 It would be on the website for which you wrote it.
 If someone wanted to read it, they would come to your page to do so.

-In the second decade of the twenty-first century, that is no longer the case.
+In the second decade of the 21st century, that is no longer the case.
 Your news post about Professor Jones’ illudium phosdex research (see the previous best practice) will appear:

 Those venues are a given.
 If your post is popular, it may also be seen: